syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    The AssemblyManager can install or uninstall assemblies.
 To perform this action, select the Install version x.x.x.x or Remove version x.x.x.x radio button.
 To remove all, select the Remove All Versions radio button.

-    > Note: Remove All Versions must be used with caution in scenarios when one has applications depending on certain versions of the Syncfusion assemblies installed in the GAC.
+    N> Remove All Versions must be used with caution in scenarios when one has applications depending on certain versions of the Syncfusion assemblies installed in the GAC.
 They may cease to function.

 7. Select the required option for Framework sections.